'Alt-Right' Children's Book Shelved For Blatantly Copying Pepe The Frog

 “It’s important for everyone to stand up against hate, whenever and wherever they can,” Tompros, who took on the case pro bono, told HuffPost.
 “Matt Furie was willing to do that by fighting back against the alt-right’s efforts to claim Pepe as a symbol of hate.
 We knew that we had the ability as intellectual property lawyers to help in that fight, so we did.”

-Pepe and Pede was slated to be published in hardcover this November by Post Hill Press, the Simon & Schuster imprint behind gems like Go the F**K to Jail: An Adult Coloring Book of the Clinton Scandals.
+Pepe and Pede was slated to be published in hardcover this November by Post Hill Press, the independent publisher, distributed by Simon & Schuster, behind gems like Go the F**K to Jail: An Adult Coloring Book of the Clinton Scandals.

 For Tompros, the Pepe case offered a rare opportunity to make the world a little less hateful.
 “Lawyers in areas like immigration and constitutional law get to use their day job skills to make the world a better place all the time,” he said.
 “It’s considerably less common for intellectual property law to be the right tool in the fight for social justice.
 But when it was, we wanted to make sure we were there to do our part.”

-Note: CORRECTION: An earlier version of this article stated that Post Hill Press is an imprint of Simon & Schuster.
-In fact it is an the independent publisher distributed by Simon & Schuster.
-This article also stated Hauser was fired as a result of his book; rather, he was reassigned to another position, then resigned.